-To apply for death benefits for a deceased participant, their dependant will need to complete the death benefit application form.
+To apply for death benefits for a deceased participant, their dependent will need to complete the death benefit application form.

-When lodging an application for benefits, your participant or their dependant will need to include:
+When lodging an application for benefits, your participant or their dependent will need to include:

 - a statement from an official of your sporting organisation detailing the circumstances of the injury and confirming the participant was a registered person doing an authorised activity